 The interior has been developed as circular as possible, starting with the carefully chosen and recycled materials to the ability for natural light to filter into workspaces so that no artificial light is necessary.
 The entire structure, wherever possible, was developed from within the community after being proven affordable and feasible.

-UCo is a true example of a sustainable inspiration becoming realized.
-While not all of our initial goals have been realized, we managed to achieve higher performance than ever before realized in the Netherlands for an adaptive re-use and heritage building, and likely, across Western Europe.
+We may be a little biased, but UCo is a stunning example of a sustainable inspiration becoming realized.
+While not all our initial goals have yet been realized, we have managed to achieve the highest performance for an adaptive re-use and heritage building in the Netherlands, and likely across Western Europe.
+That makes us immensely proud.

 Click here to visit the UCo website for more information on partners or progress.